sidendev/eventfully/README.md

 ```

 #### Changing Fonts

+The app uses the Inter font but you can change it to any other font you want very easily.

 1. Import your preferred font from `next/font/google` in `app/layout.tsx`:
 ```typescript
 import { Inter, Roboto, Open_Sans } from 'next/font/google';